luke8086/retronews/README.md

 - Message formatting is not perfect, but works well enough most of the time
 - Detecting if threads contain unread responses works by only checking their count, it's not reliable if any responses were deleted
-- No config file is planned, since the code is in Python, it's simpler to treat it as its own config and customize directly

 ## Why not an NNTP gateway?